 Need for Program

-The purpose of this program is to Improve patient outcomes for people who present with cardiac disease through assessment, understanding of relevant pathophysiology and appropriate evidence-based nursing actions.Your Learning Outcomes
+The purpose of this program is to improve patient outcomes through assessment, understanding of relevant pathophysiology, and appropriate evidence-based nursing actions for people who present with cardiac disease.

 8:30am - Registration and Refreshments